Thank you for reading our post, please rate this article at the end.

 Here are some general tips to make sure you have a great time camping in your RV:

 8. Be prepared for inclement weather.
-Bring along rain gear and extra blankets in case it gets cold at night.
+Bring rain gear and extra blankets in case it gets cold at night.

 9. Have a plan for where you’re going to stay each night.
 This will help you avoid getting lost or ending up in a crowded campsite.